tundish/blathnaid/blathnaid/book/end.rst

 [NARRATOR]_

-    * And Bláthnaid,
+    * And Bláthnaid
-    * Daily, works on he
+    * Daily works on he
     * Who as she draws, he dreams of she.